felipemarkson/Monteiro2022Results/README.md

 This command will install all dependencies in the current environment keeping your Julia installation clean.

 ### 3. Run the ```main.jl``` file
-The main file generete the results for both DG and EV Hosting capacity estimatio.
+The main file generete the results for DG and EV Hosting capacity estimation together.
 ```julia
 julia> include("src/main.jl")
 ```